Kinabase Logo

 Setting Up PDF Generation

-• Go to Settings → Automations.
+1. Go to Settings → Automations.

-• Add a trigger (e.g., when a workflow stage changes to 'Approved').
+2. Create or edit an automation and add a trigger (e.g., when a workflow stage changes to 'Approved').

-4. Configure the step
+4. Configure the step:

 • Email: Configure email delivery with recipients, subject, and body.